-March 29, 2017

-Paul Kundtz Northwest Director The Trust for Public Land 901 Fifth Avenue, Suite 1520 Seattle, Washington 98164 Warren Jimenez National Urban Conservation Finance Director The Trust for Public Land 808 Southwest 3rd Avenue, Suite 570 Portland, Oregon 97204

-Dear Mr. Kundtz and Mr. Jimenez:

-By this letter, the City of Lynnwood officially requests technical advice and assistance from your organization in connection with our efforts to develop a park impact fee program for Lynnwood.
-As part of your advice and assistance, we understand you may provide review of existing City documents, identify alternatives, prepare substance and process recommendations, assist in public presentations, and develop strategies for our consideration.

-We are interested not only in the factual information that you can provide to us, but also your organization's opinions and recommendations on this public financing mechanism available to us.
-Although your submissions will be directed to the attention of Parks, Recreation & Cultural Arts Deputy Director Sarah Olson, we understand that your responses to this request will be for the general use of the City of Lynnwood.

-This request will continue in effect for any subsequent advice you offer or presentations you submit for the use of the City related to such matters.
-In addition, we would like to take this opportunity to request that you continue to be available to provide technical advice and assistance in this area and on related matters in the future.

-Thank you for your organization's contribution to the work of the City of Lynnwood.

-Sincerely, CITY OF LYNNWOOD

-Nicola Smith

-Mayor

-cc.
-Benjamin Goodwin, City Council President

-Acknowledgements

-Mayor
+March 29, 2017 Paul Kundtz Northwest Director The Trust for Public Land 901 Fifth Avenue, Suite 1520 Seattle, Washington 98164 Dear Mr. Kundtz and Mr. Jimenez: By this letter, the City of Lynnwood o organization in connection with our e Lynnwood.
+As part of your advice an existing City documents, identify alte recommendations, assist in public pr We are interested not only in the fac organization's opinions and recomme us.
+Although your submissions will be Arts Deputy Director Sarah Olson, we the general use of the City of Lynnwod This request will continue in effect fo submit for the use of the City related opportunity to request that you cont assistance in this area and on related Thank you for your organization's cor Sincerely, CITY OF LYNNWOOD Micola Smith Mayor cc.
+Benjamin Goodwin, City Council P Warren Jimenez National Urban Conservation Finance Director The Trust for Public Land 808 Southwest 3" Avenue, Suite 570 Portland, Oregon 97204 cially requests technical advice and assistance from your orts to develop a park impact fee program for assistance, we understand you may provide review of atives, prepare substance and process entations, and develop strategies for our consideration. al information that you can provide to us, but also your dations on this public financing mechanism available to lirected to the attention of Parks, Recreation & Cultural nderstand that your responses to this request will be for d. uny subsequent advice you offer or presentations you such matters.
+In addition, we would like to take this ue to be available to provide technical advice and tatters in the future. ibution to the work of the City of Lynnwood.

+wledgements

-Nicola Smith
+Smith

-Parks, Recreation & Cultural Arts
+Recreation & Cultural Arts

-Lynn Sordel, Director Sarah Olson, Deputy Director Eric Peterson, Park Superintendent Joel Faber, Recreation Superintendent Elena Flesher, Administrative Assistant
+ordel, Director Olson, Deputy Director terson, Park Superintendent ber, Recreation Superintendent lesher, Administrative Assistant debrandt Megill O'Connor Thompson

-Parks & Recreation Board
+& Recreation Board